KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 | 6 | 110 | r w - |
 | 7 | 111 | r w x |

+The binary representation shows why these are called permission bits.
 For example, `chmod 755 a.txt` sets the file attributes of `a.txt` as `-rwxr-xr-x`.
 There is also an alternative symbolic notation.

 The `su` command is used to start a shell as a different user. `sudo` allows an ordinary user to execute commands as a different user.
 Using `sudo` requires the user's password, not the superuser's.
 To start a shell as the superuser using `su -`, the superuser's password must be entered.